Authorities work to identify suspected arsonist after trash can goes up in flames in Miami Beach - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 MIAMI BEACH, FLA.
-(WSVN) - Authorities are working to identify a suspected repeat arsonist after, they say, someone intentionally started a fire inside of a trash can in Miami Beach.
+(WSVN) - Authorities are working to identify a suspected repeat arsonist after, they said, someone intentionally started a fire inside of a trash can in Miami Beach.

 A trash can fire that sparked along Collins Avenue overnight has now become a high priority for police.